 German cockroaches are the smallest of the invading roaches.
 The adults are only about ½ inch long.
 They are light brown with two dark stripes on its shield.
 The German cockroach is the most common indoor species, especially in multiple-family dwellings.
 Whenever we get a phone call regarding a cockroach infestation, the German cockroach is the usual suspect.
 German cockroaches have proven themselves to be very successful at infesting human structures.
 They are resilient roaches and don’t give up easily when subjected to pest control activity.
 A German roach infestation generally requires multiple fronts to bring the infestation under control.

 These insects prefer food preparation areas, kitchens, and bathrooms because they favor warm, humid areas that are close to food and water.
 Severe infestations easily spread to other parts of buildings.

 This species reproduces the fastest of the common pest cockroaches: a single female and her offspring can produce over 30,000 individuals in a year.
 Egg laying occurs more frequently during warm weather.
 The female carries around a light tan egg case and each case contain about 30 young.
 A female can produce a new egg case every few weeks.

 Brown Banded Cockroach are often found in offices and other places where paper is stored, apartments or homes that are not air-conditioned and over-heated office buildings.

-Brown banded cockroaches are about the same size as German cockroaches but are not as widespread.
-Males are golden tan; females are darker brown.
+Brown-banded cockroaches are about the same size as German cockroaches but are not as widespread.
+Males are golden tan; females are a darker brown.
 Both have light-colored bands on their abdomens.